roryt12/RISCV64-Debian-Linux-on-FPGA-with-Litex/README.md

         "opensbi-naxriscv.bin"		:       "0x40f00000"
 }
 ```
+I have uploaded all 4 , copy the one you want to boot.json

 11) Make an sd-card with three partitions: 1st (sda1) is VFAT that contains the above boot.json and all the other files used by it.
 2nd (sda2) partition is a swap.
 3rd (sda3) partition is ext4 and should contain a copy of the chroot riscv Debian filesystem mentioned above.
 Ensure that fstab is correct accordingly to the card !

-Put the card in the board, program the bitstream with Vivado, and you are ready to boot to Debian !
+Put the card in the board, connect your vga/hdmi (optional), your ethernet and your serial port with a program that supports speed 3M (like litex_term or putty), program the bitstream with Vivado, and you are ready to boot to Debian !